ST BRIGID’S RC PRIMARY SCHOOL ADMISSIONS POLICY 2018/19

 St Brigid’s is a Roman Catholic Primary School under the trusteeship of the Diocese of Salford.
 It is maintained by Manchester Authority.
 As a Voluntary Aided School, the Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.
 The co-ordination of admissions arrangements is undertaken by the Local Authority.
-For the school’s year commencing September 2016, the Governing Body has set its admissions number at 30.
+For the school’s year commencing September 2018, the Governing Body has determined that the planned admission number is 30.

 The Catholic Faith and the Teachings of the Roman Catholic Church have an essential role in school life and influence every aspect of the Curriculum.
+The school’s role is to participate in the mission of the Catholic Church by providing a curriculum, including Catholic religious education and worship, which will help children to grow in their understanding of the Good News and in the practice of their faith.
+The school will help the children develop fully as human beings and prepare them to undertake their responsibilities as Catholics in society.
 We ask all parents applying for a place here to respect this ethos and its importance to the school community.
-This does not affect the right of parents who are not of the Faith of this school to apply for and be considered for a place here.
+This does not affect the right of parents who are not of the Catholic faith to apply for and be considered for a place here.

-ADMISSIONS TO THE SCHOOL will be made by the Governing Body.
-All preferences listed on the Local Authority Preference Form will be considered on an equal basis with the following set of ADMISSIONS CRITERIA forming a priority order where there are more applications for admissions than the school has places available.
+ADMISSIONS TO THE SCHOOL will be determined by the Governing Body.
+Parents must complete a Local Authority Preference Form or apply online via the website: www.manchester.gov.uk/info/500321/primary_school_admissions.
+All preferences listed on the Local Authority Preference Form will be considered on an equal basis.
+If there are fewer than 30 applications, all applicants will be offered places.
+If there are more applications than the number of places available, the following oversubscription criteria will be applied:

 1) Looked After Children and previously Looked After Children

-2) Baptised Roman Catholic children who have a sibling in the school at the time of admission
+3. Baptised Catholic children who have a sibling in the school at the time of admission.

-5) Other children who have a sibling in the school at the time of admission
+5. Other Baptised Catholic children.
+6. Other children who have a sibling in the school at the time of admission.

-i) For ‘In Year’ applications received outside the normal admissions round and if places are available then children qualifying under the published criteria will be admitted.
-Direct application to the school can now be made under this heading.
+g.
+For ‘In Year’ applications received outside the normal admissions round, if places are available they will be offered to those who apply.
 If there are places available but more applicants than places then the published oversubscription criteria will be applied.

-j) If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
+h.
+If an application for admission has been turned down by the Governing Board, parents may appeal to an Independent Appeals Panel.
 Parents must be allowed at least twenty school days from the date of notification that their application was unsuccessful to submit that appeal.
-Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on all parties.
+Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on the Governors.

-l) The Governing Body reserve the right to withdraw the offer of a school place where false evidence is received in relation to baptism, sibling connections or place of residence.
+i.
+The Governing Body reserve the right to withdraw the offer of a school place where false

 Nursery places for children aged 3 years follow the same admissions criteria as the rest of the school.
 Parents can obtain the appropriate form from the Main Administrative office of the school.
 Nursery intakes are in September and January, but where there are vacancies children may be admitted at other times of the year at the discretion of the Governing Body.
 The maximum number in Nursery is 39 places.